Mormon Church Will Sever Ties With Boy Scouts, Create Own Youth Program

 In 2015, the church said it was "deeply troubled" by the BSA's decision to lift its ban on openly gay troop leaders.
 But as the AP reports, it "stayed with the organization after receiving assurances it could appoint troop leaders according to its own religious and moral values."

-Last week, the Boy Scouts of America announced it was changing the name of its Boy Scouts program to Scouts BSA, to reflection its decision to welcome girls.
-Some of its programs for older youths already allowed young women, but in October the Boy Scouts said girls would be allowed to join Cub Scouts and was creating a program by which girls could pursue the rank of Eagle Scout.
+Last week, the Boy Scouts of America announced it was changing the name of its Boy Scouts program to Scouts BSA to reflect its decision to welcome girls.
+Some of its programs for older youths already allowed young women, but in October, the Boy Scouts said girls would be allowed to join Cub Scouts and was creating a program by which girls could pursue the rank of Eagle Scout.